March 20, 2020 1:55 PM

 COVID-19 VACCINE INFO

-Numerous hospitals are also administering the vaccine to seniors age 65 and older and to health care workers.
-We encourage you to check hospital websites frequently for updates.
+Numerous hospitals in Broward County are also administering the vaccine to those who are eligible.
 Copy and paste this link to view a list of hospitals administering the vaccine in Broward County: https://www.broward.org/CoronaVirus/Pages/Vaccination-Hospitals.aspx

 COVID-19 TESTING INFO